 NetGalley Review: Is NetGalley Worth It? w/ 50% Off Coupon!

-One of the hardest dilemmas a self-publisher has to solve is finding ways to get attention for their books.
+One of the hardest dilemmas facing self-publishers is how to gain visibility for their books.

 With thousands of books being published every year, yours may drown in the influx.
-But do you know what can help float your book upwards and towards the top?
+But do you know what can help get that coveted visibility (and thus more book sales)?

-Positive reviews serve as social proof, setting your book apart and giving readers confidence that it's worth the investment.
+Positive reviews serve as social proof, setting your book apart, and giving readers confidence that it's worth their time and money.
 But there's another factor that makes them even more powerful.
 Positive customer reviews impress online retailers too.
 And sites like Amazon are more likely to display your book to searchers if you have lots of rave reviews.
 Pretty cool, right?

 One possible solution could be NetGalley.
-NetGalley is a reader, book blogger, librarian and media reviewer book review system to help get books reviewed honestly.
+NetGalley is a reader, book blogger, librarian, and media reviewer book review system to help you get your books reviewed honestly.
 You don’t pay for a positive review with NetGalley.
 You pay to have your books listed.
 There are no guarantees.

 That’s what makes it an honest and respected system for getting reviews.